 Natural Therapy is not a profession, it is a general term to address many different natural modalities, 17 of those that have been deemed as Not effective (by medical standards), however those modalities are highly effective in providing a healthy lifestyle support and improvement.

 There seems to be No Argument about the beneficial effect those modalities can provide to society.

 If these modalities need regulation, co-regulation or keeping self-regulation would be sufficient!

-If all modalities can agree on a Common Goal, that of supporting Natural Therapies for their healthy lifestyle support and improvement, we can move on to a re-solution for regulation.
+If all modalities (their Association) can agree on a Common Goal, that of supporting Natural Therapies for their healthy lifestyle support and improvement, we can move on to a re-solution for regulation.